evanmays/cherrycore/README.md

 Superscalar implementation in `experiments/superscalar.py`.
 Can play around with different latencies for matmul or memory accesses.
 Can also play around with different superscalr widths.
 In hardware, increasing superscalar with is almost free for us on FPGA.

 More info (and example code for `cherry_range()` in the compiler section.

-# Tensor Cores

-These all should be straightforward but annoying to get to IEEE specification.

-They can be pipelined.
-Ideal latency is 3 or less cycles.
-Every doubling of latency requires us to double our superscalar width which means double the L0 registers which means double the processing core multiplexer which means we not happy.

-* Test floating point multiply
-* Write & test floating point add
-* Write & test floating point fused multiply add (FMA) (http://jctjournals.com/May2016/v5.pdf)
-* Use fused multiply accumulate (FMA) for the matmul and mulacc
-* Write & test Relu (should be an easy intro, save for noobs)
-* Write & test GT0 (should be an easy intro, save for noobs)
-* Write & test the other unops and binops

-# Notes on Memory system

-Programmer manually cache.
-They are aided by our runtime telling them when a matrix is in cache already or not.
-They write two programs.
-One for if a tensor is in cache, another for if the tensor is not in cache.

-Strided Memory
-8 million elements (20MB) = 23-bit address path

-We want to support a load/store instruction into 32x32 matrix register (2432 bytes).
-The programmer can access 4 of these registers.

-Use some hash function on the addresses to avoid "bank conflicts", can upper bound to probabilisticly 1.2 cycles per matrix load with stride x as 0 or 1.

-Memory ports won't truly support stride x greater than 1 but Conv2d is the only thing using that.
-And only when H and W are not both 1.
-We will have the memory accesses get progressively slower as H and W increase, eventually it asymptotes.
-It will still be higher bandwidth than nvidia even at slowest point.
-But why waste the transistors supporting a stride x > 1 when the only one who needs it is convolutions.

-If user tries stride y as 1 and stride x > 1, then we just transpose the matrix during the load.

-On Big Cherry 1
-z=min(stride x, stride y)
-z=0 is max efficiency
-z=1 is max efficiency
-z=4 is 4x slower
-z=9 is 8x slower
-z>=16 is 16x slower

-Convolution with H,W=3 is H*W=Z=9 so 8x slower.
-Convolution with H,W=1 is Z=1 so max bandwidth.

-Non Strided Memory

-8 million elements (20MB) = 23-bit address path

-Processor can only read from here, DMA can only write.

-No strides on chip

-Support a load (no store) instruction into 32x32 matrix register.
-The load instruction can specificy strides but they happen over time.
-The data is loaded from the DMA while the program is executing.
-If the data isn't loaded yet, program stalls.

-Since non strided, bank conflicts don't happen.

-Apple has performance cores and efficiency cores.
-One might call the other memory, strong cache, and this is weak cache.

-All cache slots (strong and weak, strided and non strided) Are split into 4 slots.
-Each slot can hold one tensor.

-If user wants their cherry program to output multiple tensors, they can store one tensor in local cache, and queue the rest of the tensors to go to DMA.

-# Notes on ALU

-matmul/mulacc are the big ones, 65536 FLOPS and 2048 FLOPS respectively

-Have to think this through more with the reduce instructions too.

-It's okay if the matmul takes multiple cycles I think, but the mulacc would be nice to be one.

-TODO
-* add tests for matmul
-* add remaining vector ops
-* add reduce ops

-# Notes on mini edition in 100T

-16x16 registers (608 bytes), 256 FMACs (does it fit)

-* 128k elements = 17-bit address path
-* rs1 = 2x4-bit masks + 17-bit address
-* rs2 = 2x16-bit strides

 # Compiler